MicrosoftDocs/msteams-docs/msteams-platform/resources/design/components/typography.md

 ---
 # Typography

 Typography should be clear and purposeful.
-Emphasize important information and avoid using multiple fonts and sizes to reduce confusion.
-We recommend using sentence case and avoiding the usage of all caps for localization and legibility.
+It should emphasize important information and, to reduce confusion, avoid using multiple fonts and sizes.
+For localization and legibility, we recommend using sentence case and avoiding the usage of all caps.

 ## Desktop clients